 All B.A.
 (Christian School Education) students spend fourteen weeks observing and teaching in Christian school classrooms at two different grade levels.
-This twelve credit hour assignment may not be completed until all other Christian School Education requirements have been completed.
-The assignment is completed under the direction of a qualified cooperating teacher and the supervision of the Christian School Education program director.
-Student Teaching placement is done under the supervision of the Christian School Education program director.
+This twelve credit hour assignment may not be completed until all other Christian School Education requirements have been completed Student Teaching placement is done under the supervision of the Christian School Education Program Director.
+The student is supervised by a qualified cooperating teacher.